Cairo-Henrique/BeatsPerMinute-Prediction/README.md

 # Music Recommendation System - Beats Per Minute Prediction

-This project focuses on building a music recommendation system by predicting the "Beats Per Minute" (BPM) of songs based on various audio features.
-The goal is to leverage machine learning techniques to accurately estimate the tempo of a track, which can be a valuable feature in music recommendation algorithms.
+This project focuses on building a music recommendation system by predicting the "Beats Per Minute" (BPM) of songs based on various audio features as a submition for a Kaggle competition.
+The goal is to leverage machine learning techniques to accurately estimate the tempo of a track.

+Competition link:
+Walter Reade and Elizabeth Park.
+Predicting the Beats-per-Minute of Songs. https://kaggle.com/competitions/playground-series-s5e9, 2025.
+Kaggle.

 ## Project Overview